Price lists

 Price formula

-For more advanced use cases, you can also lookup a price from the linked price list inside of a Price formula.
+For more advanced use cases, you can also lookup a price from the linked price list inside a Price formula.

 Function Description